Woman's National Farm & Garden Association: History

+Historical marker at Temple University Ambler, Pennsylvania, marks the site of the founding of WNF&GA.

 The WNF&GA was founded in 1914, as the Women's National Agricultural and Horticultural Association, "to promote agricultural and horticultural interests among women, and to further such interests throughout the country."
 In 1916, the name was changed to Woman's National Farm & Garden Association, using the singular form to reflect the importance of the individual, as well as to accommodate the name of a similar organization in England.
 The founders included Jane Bowne Haines, Louisa Boyd Yeomans King, Elizabeth Price Martin, Elizabeth Leighton Lee, and Hilda Loines.
 King served as its first president from 1914 to 1921.

 Marker for The Woman's National Farm and Garden Memorial Fountain.
 U.S. National Arboretum Dogwood Collection, Washington, D.C.

 Woman's National Farm & Garden Association Diamond Jubilee Pavilion, Gotelli Conifer Collection, U.S. National Arboretum, Washington, D.C.

 During World War I, with Loines as a key organizer, WNF&GA joined other groups in organizing the Woman's Land Army of America: women agricultural volunteers replaced men called into military service.
 The temporary workers were known as "farmerettes."

 In 1940, the organization opened a shop in 30 Rockefeller Plaza, offering for sale items supplied by members: produce, preserves, crafts, needlework, and items for children.
 At their peak in the 1940s, there were nine Farm and Garden Shops, with four more locations in New York State, as well as shops in Boston; Winston-Salem, North Carolina; Gary, Indiana; and Ann Arbor, Michigan.
 The retail program was still active in 1960, but had ended by 1984.